 Hidey-hole defence

-The best way to set this up is to start with a modified far area horde set-up.
-Heading in from the left entrance, drive around the right side of the rockslide, heading for the narrow gap at the far end which you'd normally pass through when heading up to the plateau from the right.
+The best way to set up a battle here is to start with a modified far area horde set-up.
+Heading in from the left entrance, drive around the right side of the rockslide, heading for the hidey-hole entrance.
 You're liable to take a nasty pounding as you drive through the mass of enemy, but on Heroic you should make it with decent health.
-At the far end, squeeze through the gap and park up in the confined little hidey-hole area you now find yourself in, then try to hold off the enemy from there.
-Most of them will have trailed after you across the long plain, so you can expect quite a wave of alien aggression coming your way!

 Enemies often cluster around the entrance for a while before trying to come through.
-It's here that a well placed grenade can do the most damage, so make sure you've held a few back.
+It's here that a well placed grenade can do the most damage.
 Another good thing about grenade work here is that it often causes weapons to be blown back into your hidey-hole where you can pick them up.
 However, if you're running short of grenades or ammo, you could let an enemy come through the gap before killing him and picking up anything he drops.
 There are plenty of foolhardy Grunts that will be only too happy to oblige with donations.
-Aw, that's sweet.

 Usually I make any Warthog buddies dismount to maximize the challenge, but once in a while I'll leave them in the hog and face it towards the entrance so they've got a good line of fire.
 The chain-gun rips into the enemy and a fine dose of carnage and mayhem ensues.